Navigate the portal

 Once you've filled out the form, select Create to submit your support request.
 The Azure support team will contact you after you submit your request.

-You can then check the status and details of your support request, through the All support requests from the Help + support blade.
+You can then check the status and details of your support request, by going to Help > Help +support > All support requests.

-If you click on your name in the top right-hand corner, a menu opens with a few options:
+If you select on your name in the top right-hand corner, a menu opens with a few options:

 - Sign in with another account, or sign out entirely